eskay993/gamefiles/.github/ISSUE_TEMPLATE/issue.md

 **Issue Description:**

-_Please provide details of what steps you followed and hen the issue occurred:_
+_Please provide details of what steps you followed when the issue occurred:_

 **Error Log:**